 - chances of getting pregnant on last day menstrual cycle

-- odds of getting pregnant on each cycle day
+- chance of getting pregnant each menstrual cycle

 - odds of pregnancy having sex on day 10 of menstrual cycle

 - tge possibility of getting pregnant 13-15 days into a menstrual cycle